NagiosEnterprises/ncpa/README.rst

 - AIX 6 with NCPA 2.1.1
 - CentOS / RHEL 5 using NCPA 2.0.6
 - Oracle 5 using NCPA 2.0.6
-- Windows XP using NCPA 1.8.1
+- Windows XP/Vista using NCPA 1.8.1

 Other systems we are working on builds for: